 Mark D. Steinberg's research focuses on the city, revolutions, emotions, violence, space, and utopia.
 His books include Voices of Revolution, 1917 (Yale, 2001); Proletarian Imagination: Self, Modernity, and the Sacred in Russia, 1910-1925 (Cornell, 2002); Sacred Stories: Religion and Spirituality in Modern Russia, ed. with Heather Coleman (Indiana, 2006); A History of Russia, with Nicholas Riasanovsky (Oxford, 9th edition, 2018); Religion, Morality, and Community in Post-Soviet Societies, ed. with Catherine Wanner (Indiana, 2008); Kul’tury gorodov Rossiiskoi imperii na rubezhe XIX - XX vekov, ed. with Boris Kolonitskii (St. Petersburg, Evropeiskii dom, 2009); Petersburg Fin de Siècle (Yale, 2011); and The Russian Revolution, 1905-1921 (Oxford, 2017).
 He was the editor of Slavic Review from 2006 to 2013.
 He is currently working on two new book projects: "Russian Utopians" and "The Crooked and the Straight in the City: Morality and Everyday Life in Odessa, Bombay, and New York City, 1919-1939."

 Diane P. Koenker (Emerita) specializes in modern Russia and the Soviet Union and comparative working-class history.
 Publications include Club Red: Vacation Travel and the Soviet Dream (2013), an edited collection, with Anne E. Gorsuch, The Socialist Sixties: Crossing Borders in the Second World (2013); Republic of Labor: Russian Printers and Soviet Socialism, 1918-1930 (2005); Strikes and Revolution in Russia, 1917 (1989, with William G. Rosenberg); Moscow Workers and the 1917 Revolution (1981); and Eduard Dune, Notes of a Red Guard (1993, editor and translator, with S. A. Smith); she served as editor of Slavic Review from 1996 to 2006, and she is working on a new book on consumption, food, and consumer services in the Soviet 1960s.
 In January 2018, she became Director of the School of Slavonic and East European Studies, University College London.

-Other faculty with expertise in Russian history include:
+Other faculty in history with expertise in Russian history:

-- Donna Buchanan - (School of Music: Musical southeastern Europe, the Balkans, and the former Soviet Union (particularly Russia); nationalism in Russian and East European classical music; Mussorgsky; Shostakovich.)
+- Donna Buchanan - (School of Music: Musical southeastern Europe, the Balkans, and the former Soviet Union (particularly Russia); nationalism in Russian and East European classical music; ethnomusicology; Mussorgsky; Shostakovich.)

 - Cynthia Buckley – (Department of Sociology: Central Asia, global health, migration.)